grueneschweiz/weblingservice/docs/API.md

     - phone numbers are normalized to compare equality (`079 123 45 57` equals `+41791234567`)
     - else default merging algorithm

+- **birthday** (`birthday`):
+    - any date takes precedence over january the first, if both dates are in the same year
+    - any date overwrites 1970-01-01

 - **coupleCategory**:
     - `coupleCategory: single` in the src is ignored, if dst is not empty
     - The other couple fields raise a conflict on contradiction